ryancara/Spektrafilm-LUT-Generator/README.md

 For CUBE output, `64³` is recommended.
 In testing, OCIO-baked 64³ CUBEs matched the reference CLF much better in shadows than 36³ CUBEs.

 ## What gets ignored for LUT generation?

-A 3D LUT cannot represent effects that depend on neighbouring pixels, randomness, image size, or raw-loading context.
-For LUT safety, the tool disables or ignores settings such as:

 - grain
 - halation